Profile

 1. 1

-Sift the flour onto your work surface and add the sugar, anise seeds, lard, olive oil, white wine, and a pinch of salt.
+Sift the semolina onto a clean work surface and add the sugar, anise seeds, lard, olive oil, white wine, and a pinch of salt.

 2. 2

-Dissolve the baking ammonia in the lukewarm milk, then incorporate it into the mix.
+Dissolve the baking ammonia in the lukewarm milk, then incorporate it into the mixture.

 3. 3

-Knead vigorously until you have a firm, slightly textured dough.
+Knead vigorously until you have a firm, slightly rough dough.

 4. 4

-Cover with a cloth and leave it to rest for around an hour.
+Cover with a cloth and leave to rest for about an hour.

 5. 5

-Divide the dough into equal portions and shape them into flattened rolls about 3 cm thick.
+Divide the dough into equal portions and shape into flattened rolls about 3 cm thick.

 6. 6

-Cut the rolls into pieces and place them on a baking tray lined with parchment paper.
+Cut the rolls into pieces and arrange them on a baking tray lined with parchment paper.

 7. 7

-Bake in a preheated oven at 200°C for 10 minutes, then reduce the heat to 140°C and continue baking for another 30 minutes.
+Bake in a preheated oven at 200°C for 10 minutes, then reduce the temperature to 140°C and continue baking for another 30 minutes.

 8. 8

-Turn off the oven and allow the miliḍḍi to cool inside so they become perfectly crisp.
+Turn off the oven and leave the Miliḍḍi inside to cool slowly, allowing them to become perfectly crisp.

 💡 Tips and Variations